axllent/alpine-dropbox/README.md

 axllent/alpine-dropbox
 ```

+The first time the container is run it downloads the latest version of the Dropbox client.
+There is no updater script, so if you need to update the Dropbox client then simply remove the container and add it again.

-## Configuration
+## Authorise the client

-The first time you run you will need to authorise your client.
+The first time you run you will need to authorise the Dropbox client.

 After starting your container, run `docker logs dropbox -f` and wait until you see something like: